itlinuxmaker/DNS_Failover/README.md

 ## Purpose

-The script is intended to be installed **directly on the Bind9 DNS server** and executed regularly via a **cron job**.
+The program is intended to be installed **directly on the Bind9 DNS server** and executed regularly via a **cron job**.
 It monitors multiple services on two mail servers and automatically updates the relevant DNS CNAME records using `nsupdate` when a failure is detected.
 Additionally, the MySQL socket is checked for its existence and the storage capacity of the partition containing the movable server files is queried.
 Both of these actions can lead to a mail system failure.

 This ensures seamless service continuity by redirecting traffic to a backup mail server.